Sabadell International Business

-One of the first European buyer-credit agreements was signed with this.
 Over the the years, a sound relationship has been developed with a wide range of local banks, thus covering the needs of Spanish exporters.

 The proximity of Banco Sabadell’s regional office in Singapore, with a presence in the country since 1990, has enabled intense collaboration to be developed on this market with public and private agents from Vietnam.

 Banco Sabadell in Singapore has also reinforced its capacity for advising companies, investors, importers and exporters.